Skip to main content

 Drive Compatibility: The Policy Reversal Story

-Synology attempted to implement a drive lock-in policy in early 2025 but reversed course in October 2025 following intense user backlash.
-As of DSM 7.3, you can now use third-party 3.5" HDDs and 2.5" SATA SSDs in Plus series models.
-However, M.2 NVMe drives for storage pools still require Synology-approved models.
+Synology introduced a drive lock-in policy in early 2025 but reversed course in October 2025 following sustained user feedback.
+As of DSM 7.3, 2025 DiskStation Plus, Value, and J series models support installation and storage pool creation with third-party 3.5" HDDs and 2.5" SATA SSDs.
+M.2 NVMe drives remain the exception — they still require models on Synology's hardware compatibility list for storage pools and caching on 2025 models.

 What Happened

 Early 2025: Synology announced that new Plus series models (DS925+, DS1825+, etc.) would require proprietary or certified drives for full functionality.
-This policy would have increased storage costs by approximately 40% and eliminated popular options like Seagate IronWolf and WD Red drives.
+This would have limited popular options like Seagate IronWolf and WD Red drives, raising effective storage costs for buyers using third-party media.

 October 2025 Reversal: Synology released DSM 7.3 and quietly walked back the policy.
 The company issued a statement acknowledging "customer feedback" and restored compatibility for standard 3.5" HDDs and 2.5" SATA SSDs.